Panesico/ft_transcendence/docs/TO-DO.md

   @BenjaminLarger
 - Add an href associated to the avatar displayed in notification to his profile
 - Block player
-- Clean web socket unused (AsyncWebsocketConsumer)
-- Display name only after click
+- Ensure modal close after message displayed